 \subsubsection{Deep Residual network}

-If the network is parametrized with a residual connection at each layer, i.e. $\W=\prod_{i}(\I+\W_{i})=(\I+\W_{L})(\I+\W_{L-1})...(\I+\W_{1})$, Then it's a linear shift in parametrization, using the same derivation and notation, assume aligned initialization, and homogeneous initialization, we can see
+If the network is parametrized with a residual connection at each layer, i.e., $\W=\prod_{i}(\I+\W_{i})=(\I+\W_{L})(\I+\W_{L-1})...(\I+\W_{1})$, then it is a linear shift in parametrization.
+Using the same derivation and notation, assuming aligned initialization and homogeneous initialization, we can see